🚗 Mobility · B2C · Community Safety

 Trust Persona The Cautious Commuter

-Primarily women, aged 25–38, commuting to professional workplaces.
+Primarily women, aged 25 to 38, commuting to professional workplaces.
 Had used Uber but felt exposed.
 Open to carpooling if they could see shared professional context with the driver before accepting.

 "I wouldn't get in a car with a random person.
 But if I know they're also a nurse at the same hospital?
 That changes everything."

-Male and female, 22–35, motivated primarily by cost savings.
-Willing to sacrifice convenience for 40–60% cheaper commutes.
+Male and female, 22 to 35, motivated primarily by cost savings.
+Willing to sacrifice convenience for 40 to 60% cheaper commutes.
 Safety was a secondary concern but still needed to feel "good enough".

 "I spend ₦15,000 a month on Uber.
 If Parizzo can cut that by half, I'll adapt my schedule to match available rides."